CoreumFoundation/coreumbridge-xrpl/spec/spec.md

 All tokens issued on the coreum that can be bridged from the coreum to XRPL and back must have a representation on the XRPL, managed by the multi-signing account.
-Such tokens should be registered by admin on the contract side with the coreum denom, decimals, XRPL currency and fees.
+Such tokens should be registered by admin on the contract side with the coreum denom and fees.
+The decimals will be fetched from the denom metadata and XRPL currency uniquely generated using the denom.

 Check [workflow](#register-token) for more details.

 ##### Token enabling/disabling